DigitalCrafts-September-2016-Cohort/the_a_team2/README.md

 * [Keyur Patel](https://github.com/ekeyur/)
 **Primary team role:** Back-end Soldier<br />
 **Contributions:** Created the api's needed from python backend for shortest path between two nodes.
 Modified the original algorithm to accomodate the adding of vertices and return of the route.
 Built a custom, responsive layout from scratch with focus on clean, robust design.
-Implemented functionality via the back end, utilizing Djikstra's algorith, returning data from the JSON file for use in front end functionality. <br />
+Implemented functionality via the back end, utilizing Djikstra's algorithm, returning data from the JSON file for use in front end functionality. <br />
 **Key code portions:** Most of the Python code (server.py) and data (points.JSON).

 * [Jason Campbell](https://github.com/mtnzorro/)